 The Chalybeate water was served by a 'Dipper' for a small charge - not for the water but for the service of it being handed to the drinker.
 This tradition carries on today, as in the summer it is still possible to sample the cool Chalybeate Spring water served by a costumed dipper.

-The Spring is situated in the Pantiles and is open daily from Easter to September, 10am to 5pm (Monday - Saturday), 11am to 4pm (Sundays & Bank Holidays).
+The Spring is situated in The Pantiles and is open daily from Easter to September, 10am to 5pm (Monday - Saturday) and 11am to 4pm (Sundays & Bank Holidays).

 Welcome to the Itinerary Planner.
 Use this tool to build your own journey or choose from an exciting range of specially selected tours.

 To build your own Itinerary, click to add an attraction to your Itinerary basket.